open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/decision-logs/rule-tracing.md

 :::danger[Known Issue]
-This feature does not currently work with Enterprise OPA's decision log plugins, but it does work with Open Policy Agent decision log configurations.
+This feature does not currently work with EOPA's decision log plugins, but it does work with Open Policy Agent decision log configurations.

 For now, the following addition into your OPA configuration file should work